tbenthompson/tbenthompson_site/content/post/share_your_code.md

 There are a lot of other reasons someone would decline to share their code:

 * Career incentives.
 They think their secret sauce code is their ticket to a job/tenure/grants/etc. Bummer!
 * The code doesn't exist.
-Data analysis was done using an interactive system and haven't saved the source.
+Data analysis was done using an interactive system and the original source is gone.
 Scary!
 * Proprietary code.
 But then why is the paper not proprietary?
 Bummer!
 * The code only runs on (insert supercomputer here).
 See above.
 Being able to just read the code is very valuable.